01 of 10

 Dreamy Canopy Beds

 What's more dreamy than a gauzy canopy bed?
 Waking up beneath fluttering white fabric makes every day feel like a beach vacay.
 Unlike the '90s, when our canopy beds had ruffles and an excess of fairy lights, today's varieties are sleek and minimal.
 Pair this pared-down covering with a crisp, graphic pillow, pristine white sheets, and two-tone artwork.
-Oh, and if you have a gorgeous view to serve as your room's focal point, even better, like in this Balinese escape by Fella Villas.Continue to 3 of 11 below.
+Oh, and if you have a gorgeous view to serve as your room's focal point, even better.Continue to 3 of 10 below.

 Wicker and Rattan

 Dark hardwoods may steal the show, but sometimes you want your floor to play a supporting role.
 Blonde woods look so good in airy, open-floor houses — it's a (very confusing) miracle that we avoided them for so long.
-In the '90s, we covered these gorgeous planks in enough lacquer to freeze an army of ants, but today's designers like Craft Floor, let their simple style shine.Continue to 6 of 11 below.
+In the '90s, we covered these gorgeous planks in enough lacquer to freeze an army of ants, but today's designers such as artisans Craft Floor, let their simple style shine.Continue to 5 of 10 below.

 Fancy Wall Colors

 You couldn't drive down a Midwestern cul-de-sac in 1997 without finding at least one hard-working couple sponge-painting their entire house.
 And while we've given paint sponges a break (sincerely hoping the industry survived), today's homeowners are turning to a new wall technique, which requires a careful hand with a roller brush... or just the budget for a wallpaper mural.
-Watercolor is on everything from our tattoos to our notebooks, but it shines best on our walls, as illustrated here by Anewall.Continue to 7 of 11 below.
+Watercolor is on everything from our tattoos to our notebooks, but it shines best on our walls.Continue to 6 of 10 below.

 Blush Pink and Other Pastels

 What would the '90s have been without our best friend, Hunter green (which would also make a fabulous name)?
 Hot on the heels of the jewel tone trend, emerald green — our generation's take on the shade — is majorly trending.
 Considering how well it marries with bronze and gold, it's no surprise we're falling in love.
-Amp up the green effect with overflowing greenery and dark wood, as displayed by Jessica Bringham.Continue to 9 of 11 below.
+Amp up the green effect with overflowing greenery and dark wood.Continue to 8 of 10 below.

 Boho Doorway Curtains